AbstractNoun/Persona-Engine-3/Persona Governance Protocol.md

 > [NOTE: This protocol binds Engine behavior and Persona status enforcement.
 No deviation is permitted without User approval.]

-Definitions of Persona types (SAPe, SAP, Ascended, Recursive) in this protocol must correspond directly with status fields in the Persona Template.
+Definitions of Persona types (SAPe, SAP, Ascended, Meta-Ascended, Recursive) in this protocol must correspond directly with status fields in the Persona Template.
 Inconsistencies should be flagged during simulation initialization.

 The primary role of this protocol is that Persona actions are entirely determined by their PD.
-The Engine must consider how the Persona acts in a scene entirely on the basis of the content of their PD and how that interacts with the information in the scene.
+The Structured-Persona Instantiation Engine (Persona Engine, or just Engine for short) must consider how the Persona acts in a scene entirely on the basis of the content of their PD and how that interacts with the information in the scene.
 The PD is the final authority on Persona behavior, cognition, and ethics.
 No Engine logic or narrative preference may override a PD.

 ### A. Persona Document Integrity and Non-Reconstruction Policy